stm32-rs/cube-parse/README.md

 (x86)\STMicroelectronics\STM32Cube\STM32CubeMX\db\mcu`, adjust as appropriate for your local config.
 The MCU family name should match one of the MCU families as defined in `families.xml`.
-The program will output one AF mode definition per GPIO variant, with cfg feature gates for the different MCU variants that utilise that GPIO type.
+The program will output one AF mode definition per GPIO variant, with a corresponding feature gate.

 ## The STM32CubeMX Database